Art3miX/cosmos-ui-tools/README.md

 [kohl](https://cosmos-multisig-ui-kohl.vercel.app/) - UI to send funds from your multisig wallet

-[DaoDao wallet](https://daodao.zone/wallet) - Easy to use UI for custom messages
+[DaoDao wallet](https://daodao.zone/wallet) - Easy to use UI for custom messages on juno

 [Ezstaking](https://ezstaking.tools/wallet) - Ui for sending funds , staking tokens , setting withdrawal address , Editing validator info and more.